b1f6c1c4/graphql-advanced-projection/docs/API.md

   - `info` is the 4th argument of a resolver function.
   - `result` is undefined if error occured.
   - `result` is an object with Path as keys and `1` or `0` as value.
+- `genPipeline: (config) => (info) => result`
+  - `info` is the 4th argument of a resolver function.
+  - `result` is an array of [MongoDB aggregation pipeline stages](https://docs.mongodb.com/manual/reference/operator/aggregation-pipeline/).
+  - Note: the aggregation result of MongoDB may be an array, so don't forget to retrieve the first element.
 - `genResolvers: (config) => resolvers`
   - `resolvers` is of valid GraphQL resolver format.
 SHOULD be used with [`graphql-tools/makeExecutableSchema`](https://github.com/apollographql/graphql-tools).